ModdingLinked

 • In Block: Plugins with this flag form a block when arranged consecutively.
 Any plugin above the block must load before any plugin within the block.
 Any plugin below the block must load after any plugin within the block.
 However, the plugins within the block can load in any order.

-ModGrouping Mods
+Modgrouping Mods

-Right after the base plugins ModGroup:
+Right after the base plugins Modgroup:

 1. Enable the next mod with a plugin,